poncel1968/poncel1968/README.md

 - 👋 Hi, I’m @poncel1968
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning Python, JS , Node
+- 🌱 I’m currently learning Python
-- 💞️ I’am looking to collaborate on all project I can do it (backend)
+- 💞️ I’am looking to collaborate on all project I can do it (backend) on C language
 - 📫 How to reach me ...

 <!---